boblaublaw/dedup/README.md

  * and no doubt more...

 This project is similar to several of these projects in a few ways:
- * It is intended to solve two distinct problems:
-   * Improve disk utilization by reducing redundant copies.
-(If this is your only goal, consider a dedup filesystem like ZFS: https://blogs.oracle.com/bonwick/entry/zfs_dedup)
-   * Reduce clutter and improve file system organization.
  * File comparisons are made by hashing their contents.
  * Caching hash results is supported.
 Modification time is examined to update cache results when needed.
  * **THIS IS BETA SOFTWARE AND YOU ASSUME ALL RESPONSIBILITY FOR MISTAKES AND/OR LOST DATA**